rsdoiel/antenna/archives/2025/libraries_2025.22.md

 date: 2025-06-02, from: Association of Research Libraries News

-<p>Last Updated on June 4, 2025, 4:37 pm ET Sign up to receive the Day in Review by email.
+<p>Last Updated on June 5, 2025, 2:55 am ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, June 3 &#124; Wednesday, June 4 &#124; Thursday,...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-june-2-5/">Day in Review (June 2–5)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>